Soil survey: Background

+Publication

 The term soil survey may also be used as a noun to describe the published results.
 In the United States, these surveys were once published in book form for individual counties by the National Cooperative Soil Survey.
 Today, soil surveys are no longer published in book form; they are published to the web and accessed on NRCS Web Soil Survey where a person can create a custom soil survey.
 This allows for rapid flow of the latest soil information to the user.
 In the past it could take years to publish a paper soil survey.
 Today it takes only moments for changes to go live to the public.
-Also, the most current soil survey data is made available on the Download Soils Data tab at NRCS Web Soil Survey for high end GIS users such as professional consulting companies and universities.
+The most current soil survey data is made available for high end GIS users such as professional consulting companies and universities.